-The 53-year-old is blown away by the dominance of the German and European champions and singled out Arjen Robben for praise
+The 53-year-old, a former die Roten player himself, has been blown away by the dominance of the German and European champions and singled out Arjen Robben for praise

 Jupp Heynckes guided Bayern to an historic treble last season, winning the Bundesliga, Champions League and DFB-Pokal.

 Bayern have continued their record-breaking ways under Pep Guardiola, remaining unbeaten en route to retaining their Bundesliga crown with seven games to spare.

 The German giants are also in the Champions League quarter-finals as they look to claim back-to-back titles, while Kaiserslautern stand in their way of a third consecutive DFB-Pokal final appearance.

 Matthaus, who won the Bundesliga seven times during two spells with Bayern, has been blown away by the club's dominance throughout Europe.

 "The players certainly enjoy hearing the numbers," Matthaus said.

 "It's something they can always be proud of having been part of.
 And I doubt if many of these records will be improved on again in the foreseeable future.

 "In all my years as a player and coach, whether in Italy, Spain or anywhere else, I've never encountered a team as dominant as FC Bayern have been over the past couple of seasons."

 Matthaus reserved praise for Dutch winger Arjen Robben, who has become one of Bayern's key players after a difficult start to life in Munich.